ahnorton/annotation-manager/README.md

                  displaying PDF annotations that have been saved by annotation-mgr.

-                 The command 'annotation-ctrl' starts annotation-mgr (if not running) and also displays a single button GUI for starting and stopping the annotation-mgr process.
+                 The command 'annotation-ctrl' starts annotation-mgr (if not running) and also displays a single button GUI for starting and ending the annotation-mgr process.

+                 Closing the annotation-ctrl GUI will also end the annotation-mgr process.

                  See: annotation-mgr --help